silene/remake/README.md

 As with <b>redo</b>, <b>remake</b> supports dynamic dependencies in addition to these static dependencies.
-Whenever a script executes
-<tt>remake prerequisite4 prerequisite5 ...</tt>, these prerequisites are
-rebuilt if they are obsolete.
+Whenever a script executes `remake prerequisite4 prerequisite5 ...`, these prerequisites are rebuilt if they are obsolete.
 (So <b>remake</b> acts like
 <b>redo-ifchange</b>.)
 Moreover, all the dependencies are stored in file
 <b>.remake</b> so that they are remembered in subsequent runs.
 Note that